andrew/ultimate-awesome/README.md

 - [awesome-event-ids](https://github.com/stuhli/awesome-event-ids) - Collection of Event ID ressources useful for Digital Forensics and Incident Response.
 - [awesome-cryptokitties-bubble](https://github.com/cryptocopycats/awesome-cryptokitties-bubble) - Awesome CryptoKitties Bubble (Anno 2017) - Yes, Cute Little Cartoon Cats on the Blockchain!  - Digital collectibles secured on a distributed public database w/ crypto hashes.
 Learn by Example from the Real World - Buy!
 Sell!
 Hodl!
 Sire!.
 - [awesome-geek-podcasts](https://github.com/ayr-ton/awesome-geek-podcasts) - A curated list of podcasts we like to listen to. .
+- [awesome-gpt-prompt-engineering](https://github.com/snwfdhmp/awesome-gpt-prompt-engineering) - A curated list of awesome resources, tools, and other shiny things for GPT prompt engineering.
 - [awesome-learn-by-playing](https://github.com/lmammino/awesome-learn-by-playing) - A collection of tech resources that allow you to learn new things by playing games.
 - [awesome-project-management](https://github.com/shahedbd/awesome-project-management) - Awesome lists about Project Management interesting and useful topics.
 - [women-teaching-tech](https://github.com/ComunidadeCafeina/women-teaching-tech) - Uma lista de canais ou cursos sobre tecnologia feitos por mulheres.